vuejs/rfcs/active-rfcs/0000-vuex-module-api.md

 })
 ```

-The module object can be passed to the store constructore's first argument.
+The module object can be passed to the store constructor's first argument.
 If the first argument is the module object, the second argument will be store options:

 ```js
 import { Store } from 'vuex'